To have — auxiliary verb

 - Past participle = had

-Have/has is used as an auxiliary verb to form ‘perfect’ forms in English.
-‘Perfect’ forms are formed with have + past participle:
+Used as an auxiliary verb to form ‘perfect’ forms in English.

 The present perfect tense (have/has + past participle):

 - He has been to the mall.